AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **Use Case: UC02 - Read Patient Profile**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker reads patient profile in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker reads patient profile in the IMS.
-- **Preconditions:** Healthcare worker has logged into the system.
+- **Preconditions:** Healthcare worker has launched the system.
-- **Guarantees:** Existing patient profile  in the ImmuniMate Address Book System is successfully displayed.
+- **Guarantees:** Existing patient profile  in the IMS is successfully displayed.
 - **MSS:**
     1. Healthcare worker choose to read a patient profile.
     2. IMS requests the necessary detail for reading patient profile (NRIC).